 Here are some of the specs of the STX Eclipse II, compared to the OG.

-Both my STX Eclipse II and the original were already strung with a pocket so I can’t get a true apples-to-apples comparison of the weight of head alone.
+Both my STX Eclipse II and the original were already strung with a pocket so I can’t get a true apples-to-apples comparison on my home scale.

 But weighing with the strung up pocket is close enough.

-That slight difference could be in the pocket weight but its nice to know that STX Eclipse didn’t drastically increased the weight to make this head stiffer.
+That slight difference could be in the pocket weight but it’s nice to know that STX Eclipse didn’t drastically increase the weight to make this head stiffer.

-I find sticks like the Nemesis and STX Shield to be too heavy for my liking.
+I find sticks like the Nemesis (OG and 2) and STX Shield to be too heavy for my liking.
 I prefer the lightness of the Eclipse and that continues with their new model.